jaimetur/PhotoMigrator/README.md

 ### <span style="color:blue">Upload Albums into Immich Photos:</span>
 From version 3.0.0 onwards, the script can be executed in 'Create Albums in Immich Photos' Mode.

-If you configure properly the file 'CONFIG.ini' and execute this Extra Mode, the script will connect automatically to your Immich Photos database and will create one Album per each Subfolder found in <ALBUMS_FOLDER> that contains at least one file supported by Immich Photos and with the same Album name as Album folder.
+If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Immich Photos database and will create one Album per each Subfolder found in <ALBUMS_FOLDER> that contains at least one file supported by Immich Photos and with the same Album name as Album folder.

 The folder <ALBUMS_FOLDER> can be passed using the Flag: _'-iua,  --immich-upload-albums <ALBUMS_FOLDER>'_